sapmentors/cds-scp-api/docs/AzureMSGraphConfiguration.md

 # Microsoft Graph API configuration in Microsoft Azure
-On this page you will find the information to configure Microsoft Graph API in Microsoft Azure to needed for the node module: @sapmentors/cds-scp-api.
+On this page, you will find the information to configure Microsoft Graph API in Microsoft Azure to be needed for the node module: @sapmentors/cds-scp-api.

 ## Microsoft Azure Portal
-1. Access the Microsoft Azure Portal by starting the url https://portal.azure.com/ in your browser
+1. Access the Microsoft Azure Portal by starting the URL https://portal.azure.com/ in your browser

    ![Azure Welcompage](./pictures/PortalAzureWelcomePage.png)